SwedbankPay/developer.swedbankpay.com/_includes/settlement-reconciliation.md

 There are two main alternatives for settlement - either we handle the settlement process for you, or you handle the process yourself :

-#### PayEx handles the settlement process
+#### Swedbank Pay handles the settlement process

-PayEx handles the settlement process on your behalf, (_called “Redovisningsservice”_).
-PayEx transfers the net amount to you directly.
+Swedbank Pay handles the settlement process on your behalf, (_called “Redovisningsservice”_).
+Swedbank Pay transfers the net amount to you directly.

-##### PayEx Checkout
+##### Swedbank Pay Checkout

-When choosing [PayEx Checkout][payex-checkout] we always handle the settlement process for you, gathering all your eCommerce payments in one place.
+When choosing [Swedbank Pay Checkout][payex-checkout] we always handle the settlement process for you, gathering all your eCommerce payments in one place.
 Straighforward and time efficient.

 #### You handle the settlement process yourself

-If you will handle the settlement yourself, then PayEx will send you an invoice with the relevant fees, in addition to the report and transactions lists.
+If you will handle the settlement yourself, then Swedbank Pay will send you an invoice with the relevant fees, in addition to the report and transactions lists.
 Your acquirer will transfer settled funds to you.

 #### Balance Report